image of a notepad with notes (for a private tutor)

 Come on.
 What the hell else are we cheering on with the triumphant music?
 "Yeah, my name is Ralph?"

-As I've said elsewhere, the most damning evidence is Esparza's response: nada.
-He doesn't say, "Okay, what is it?" and fold his hands for the Powerpoint presentation on obscure Frankish lays; he guns the engines at Mach One into the rolling credits, because everyone in the bird already understands that she's chosen "Cortana" as her name.
+He doesn't say, "Okay, what is it?" and fold his hands for the PowerPoint presentation on obscure Frankish lays; he guns the engines at Mach One into the rolling credits, because everyone in the bird already understands that she's chosen "Cortana" as her name.
+Not only that, but he laughs as soon as the Weapon finishes saying "the perfect one."
+If he's not instantly apprehending her meaning, what the hell is he chortling at?

 If Esparza doesn't know exactly what she's talking about (and if she's thinking "Joyeuse" he cannot) then it is exceedingly rude for him to just leave the conversation and start up the Pelican to Chili's, no matter how soon happy hour ends.